FREE SHIPPING on orders of $85 or more

 More information is included under the topic Early Liptrot Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Liptrot Settlers in the United States in the 18th Century
+Liptrot Settlers in United States in the 18th Century

 The Liptrot Family Crest was acquired from the Houseofnames.com archives.
 The Liptrot Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.